CarlosBordachar/CarlosBordachar/README.md

 Let me tell you something about me and this.

 There isn't too much here.
-It's my personal account and I mainly use it for learning purposes. :seedling:
+It's my personal account and I mainly use it for learning purposes and personal projects. :seedling:

 I'm a software developer (with a software engineering :mortar_board: degree and all those things that make moms happy :innocent:).
 I'm mainly a C# backend developer using SQL-Server for persistence.